twpayne/chezmoi/assets/chezmoi.io/docs/reference/special-files/chezmoiexternal-format.md

    is excluded.
 4. Otherwise, if only `exclude` patterns were specified then the archive member is included.
-5. Otherwise, the archive member is included.o
+5. Otherwise, the archive member is included.

 Excluded archive members do not generate source state entries, and, if they are directories, all of their children are also excluded.